 Colossal ice and snow sculptures tower above you.
 From whimsical cartoon themes to intricately carved goddesses and even replicas of famous landmarks such as the Taj Mahal.

-If you’re looking for a bucket list experience like no other and want a chance to frolic in the snow this year, then the Sapporo Snow Festival is for you.
+If you’re looking for a bucket list experience like no other and want a chance to frolic in the snow this year, then the Sapporo Snow Festival in February is for you.

-Spread across three sites, the “Sapporo Yuki Matsuri” (The Sapporo Snow Festival) is one of the most anticipated events in Japan with some two million people visiting the sites each year to see the pieces and join in the fun.
+The “Sapporo Yuki Matsuri” (The Sapporo Snow Festival) is one of the most anticipated events in Japan with some two million people visiting the sites over 72 years to see the pieces and join in the fun.
 You can enjoy activities such as snow rafting, and various sizes of snow slides.

 There is usually a snowboarding section with jumps.
 There also additional activities such as mini golf, bumper balls (a transparent plastic ball that you can run around in), and a sled slope.